spatie/laravel-deleted-models/README.md

 $blogPost->save();
 ```

+If the model to be restored can't be found in the `deleted_models` table, `null` will be returned by `makeRestored`.

 ### Restoring without emitting events

 By default, the `Spatie\DeletedModels\Events\RestoringDeletedModelEvent` and `Spatie\DeletedModels\Events\DeletedModelEvent` will be dispatched when calling `restore` on a model.

-If you don't want these events to be dispatched, call `restoreQuietly`
+If you don't want these events to be dispatched, call `restoreQuietly`.

 ```php
 BlogPost::restoreQuietly(); // no events will be dispatched